Qriist/LibQurl/README.md

 ## Random to-do list, in no real order
 - add handling for Opts with scaffolding during the batch SetOpts
 - gather and clean the SetOpts after a handle finishes downloading
-- build the read/progress/debug callbacks
+- build the read/debug callbacks
 - write an "output to null" callback function for more safely reseting file writes (currently resets to memory output)
 - create callback that reads POSTed file incrementally (currently read entirely into memory before uploading)
 - add the other origin types to GetAllHeaders
-- implement libmagic instead of file.exe

 <details><summary>Implemented Functions</summary>
 https://curl.se/libcurl/c/allfuncs.html